Aptivi/NitrocidKS/README.md

 WARNING: Second-generation versions of KS are not backwards-compatible with the first-generation versions.
 Upgrade your mods to support the latest API changes.

+WARNING: The gangsta language contains strong language that may make you feel uncomfortable reading it.

 ## Build Status

 Here are all the CI build status for all the active KS branches.